dorkodu/business/inspiration.md

 ## 🏡 home

 welcome!
-liberate the human with meaningful technology.
+we liberate the humankind with our meaningful technology.

 dorkodu is a humane technology company.